Author: Dorit Erzmoneit

 Benchmarking can reveal unknown performance gaps, but over-reliance on it can unintentionally hinder growth by:

-Missing emerging opportunities, struggling to differentiate, and losing sight of the core mission for the chase of external validation.
 By challenging the status quo and focusing on creating and delivering new value, your business can achieve more than just “good enough”.
 It can lead the way. #CorporatePunk